 Welcome to Salt

-Our passion for fish has always been here but the idea for our new shop was born in lockdown when Tom and Amelia wanted to continue to provide for the community and support our local fisherman.
-We are opening in times when sustainability and local produce are even more prevalent in our hearts.
-Come and see us for a fresh catch, fish cakes, stews, pies, a multitude of condiments, and, of course, Salt.
+Our passion for fish has always been here, but the idea for our shop was born in lockdown when we wanted to continue to provide for the community and to help support our local fisherman.
+Come and see us for a fresh catch.
+Choose from the wild fish slab, prepared however you like, or create a try bake for simple cooking at home.
+We also sell fish cakes, stews, pies, mixed fish boxes, chowder, a multitude of condiments, and, of course, Salt.

 Porlock Oysters ∙ Somerset